victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 ### The 2nd hook doesn't have an array

-Let's see what happen if the first useEffect has a value in the array while the 2nd useEffect doesn't have an array?
+Let's see what happens if the first useEffect has a value in the array while the 2nd useEffect doesn't have an array.

 ```js
 useEffect(() => {